The Kraftwerk FAQ »

 Yes, for example in Radio On, Moerderische Entscheidung, Berlin Alexanderplatz, Chinese Roulette and Breakdance.
 All of these used well-known Kraftwerk songs, and did not feature any new music by the band.

 "Rebecca Allen created all visual material for the 1986 album Electric Cafe by Kraftwerk including the classic, award-winning music video, Musique Non Stop.
 This work involved the development of state-of-the-art facial animation software in order to bring the virtual mannequins to life."
-See more info at

 This album was digitally remastered in 2009 under the name Techno Pop, with the same art-work.